-WHP 1200 features repeated activities: Vocab, UP Notebook, What Is This Asking?, and Making Claims.
+WHP 1750 features repeated activities: Vocab, EP Notebook, What Is This Asking?, and Making Claims.
 Each of these are described in brief below.
 Remember, having repeated activities, which help form classroom routines, is a great way to help students get to learning faster (since they aren't learning new processes), and a great way for both you and them to measure progress over time.
 Unlike the progressions, skipping a repeated activity should not cause confusion; however, we do recommend you always start with the first activity in the series, which has more introductory detail than those that follow.

-Unit 1 Unit 2 Unit 3 Unit 4 Unit 5 Unit 6 Unit 7 Unit 8 Unit 9 Vocab Tracking Tracking Tracking Tracking Tracking Tracking Tracking Tracking Tracking Word Wall Word Wall Word Wall Word Wall Word Wall Word Wall Word Wall Word Wall Word Wall Live Concept Mapping Word Wheel Word Relay Word Sneak EP Notebook 7 he EP Notebook ( activity appears twice in each ui nit.
-The first in stance is alway s in the first les son of the unit.
-What Is This Asking? ~ ~ ~ ~ ~ Making Claims Expanding Networks Industrial- ization World War I Globalization Draw (and Redraw) the Frames Draw the Frames Redraw the Frames Redraw the Frames Redraw the Frames Redraw the Frames
+Unit 1 Unit 2 Unit 3 Unit 4 Unit 5 Unit 6 Unit 7 Unit 8 Unit 9 Vocab Tracking Tracking Tracking Tracking Tracking Tracking Tracking Tracking Tracking Word Wall Word Wall Word Wall Word Wall Word Wall Word Wall Word Wall Word Wall Word Wall Live Concept Mapping Word Wheel Word Relay Word Sneak EP Notebook The EP Notebook activity appears twice in each unit.
+The first instance is always in the first lesson of the unit.
+What Is This Asking? ~ ~ ~ ~

+Unit 1 Unit 2 Unit 3 Unit 4 Unit 5 Unit 6 Unit 7 Unit 8 Unit 9 Making Claims Revolutions Capitalism and Social- ism World War I Globalization Draw (and Redraw) the Frames Draw the Frames Redraw the Frames Redraw the Frames Redraw the Frames Redraw the Frames